trigonak/ccbench/README.md

 <pre>
 #>> settings:
-test: LOAD_FROM_MODIFIED / #cores: 2 / #reps: 1000 / stride: 4096 (256 kiB) / fence: load/full
+test: LOAD_FROM_MODIFIED / #cores: 2 / #reps: 1000 / stride: 4096 / fence: load/full
 core1:   1 / core2:   2

 #>> warnings regarding the profiler correction.
-If the calculation fails for 10 times (i.e, the
+If the calculation fails for 10 times
-#>> correction calculation does not have a low std deviation, the correction is set manually
+#>> (i.e, the correction calculation does not have a low std deviation, the correction
-#>> to a give (in src/pfd.c) platform-specific value.
-If the default value is not set, the
+#>> is manually set to a given (in src/pfd.c) platform-specific value.
+If the default
-#>> avg corrections are still used (this works ok in my experience)
+#>> value is not set, the avg corrections are still used.
+#>> (This approach works OK in my experience.)

 * warning: avg pfd correction is 20.2 with std deviation: 16.3%.
 Recalculating.
 * warning: setting pfd correction manually